sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 ## Summary

-This guide has explained the key concepts and process for writing gRPC plugins that integrate with Tyk Gateway.
+This guide has explained the key concepts and processes for writing gRPC plugins that integrate with Tyk Gateway.
 The following explanations have been given:

 - Prerequisites for developing a gRPC server for your target language.
 - The *Dispatcher* service interface.
 - How to configure Tyk Gateway to integrate with your gRPC server.
-- How to configure Tyk Gateway with an optional external web server for fetching plugins configuration.
+- How to configure Tyk Gateway with an optional external web server for fetching plugin configuration.
 - How to configure gRPC plugins for your APIs.
-- How to test your API integrates with your gRPC server using curl.
+- How to test your API integration with your gRPC server using curl.

 ---

-## Whats Next?
+## What's Next?

 - Consult the [Protocol Buffer messages]({{< ref "plugins/supported-languages/rich-plugins/rich-plugins-data-structures" >}}) that Tyk Gateway uses when making a request to a gRPC server.
 - Visit tutorial guides that explain how to implement a [Java]({{< ref "plugins/supported-languages/rich-plugins/grpc/request-transformation-java" >}}), [.NET]({{< ref "plugins/supported-languages/rich-plugins/grpc/custom-auth-dot-net" >}}) and [NodeJS]({{< ref "plugins/supported-languages/rich-plugins/grpc/custom-auth-nodejs" >}}) gRPC server.